-Students interested in the International Baccalaureate Degree (IB) program can study the three modern languages of French, Japanese, and Spanish.
-Years one and two will experience standard classes to become adequately familiarized with the target language.
-Third and fourth-year students who are working toward an IB Diploma or Certificate will experience a greater academic challenge than standard classes.
-There will be more projects and more intensive use of the target language in discussions, presentations, and a wide variety of written production to adequately prepare them for the oral and written IB exams.
+Students interested in the International Baccalaureate (IB) program can study the three modern languages of French, Japanese, and Spanish.
+Years one and two will follow standard classes to become adequately familiarized with the target language.
+Third- and fourth-year students who are working toward an IB Diploma or Certificate will experience a greater academic challenge than standard classes.
+There will be more intensive use of the target language in discussions, presentations, reading and a wide variety of written production to adequately prepare them for the oral and written IB exams.